webpack-contrib/copy-webpack-plugin/README.md

 > [!WARNING]
 >
-> The _onlyDirectories_ does not work because the plugin is designed to copy files.
+> The _onlyDirectories_ does not work because the plugin is designed to copy files, not directories alone.

 Type: